 Use Gas Buddy

 Gasbuddy.com is a real time (people reported) website that will allow you to put in your location and it will tell you the cheapest gas in your area.
-Since gas stations vary in price so much, even in the same city or town, this is a great tool to have.
+Since gas stations vary in price so much, even in the same city or town, this is a great tool to save money on gas bills.
 There is an app for it as well that makes it easy to find the cheapest gas while you are out and about or if you are traveling and don’t know the area well.

 Never fill up your tank when they are filling theirs